UsmanJafri/infosec-blog/_posts/2020-04-13-learning-linux.markdown

 I've been taking the [LinuxCBT Ubu12x Edition](https://www.linuxcbt.com/products_linuxcbt_ubu12x_edition) course and learned a few useful tricks that I would like to share here!

+Please note that the following content has been tested on **Ubuntu 18.04.4 LTS**.

 ## Generating SSH Keys

 1. Open a Terminal.